cc-Mehdi/Introduction-to-Network/Contents/15_Wireless Networks.md

 ### TACACS+

 In a wireless network, when a wireless access point (WAP) sends an authentication request to a [Terminal Access Controller Access-Control System Plus](https://www.ciscopress.com/articles/article.asp?p=422947&seqNum=4) (**TACACS+**) server, it is likely that the **entire request packet** will be encrypted to protect the confidentiality and integrity of the request.

+_#### At simple explanation (TACACS+)_

+TACACS+ is a security protocol used for authentication and access control to network devices such as routers and switches.

+In a wireless network, when a Wireless Access Point (WAP) sends an authentication request to a TACACS+ server, the entire request is usually encrypted.
+This ensures that sensitive information, such as usernames and passwords, remains protected and cannot be stolen or altered.

+This encryption is done using methods like SSL/TLS or IPSec, enhancing the security of the communication between the WAP and the TACACS+ server.
+The specific encryption method used depends on the server configuration and WAP capabilities.

+Simply put, TACACS+ is like a secure vault that encrypts and protects user login information, preventing hackers from accessing it during transmission. 🔐🚀